-Scope 1 emissions cover all direct emission sources.
-These are emissions from assets that are either owned by a company ( i.e. fleet vehicle emissions from the consumption of fuel) or emissions produced through an on-site activity (i.e. emissions from the burning of natural gas in a company’s boiler)
+These cover all direct emission sources.
+These are emissions from assets that are either owned by your company ( i.e. fleet vehicle emissions from the consumption of fuel) or emissions produced through an on-site activity (i.e. emissions from the burning of natural gas in a company’s boiler)

 Scope 2 covers all indirect emissions or more specifically emissions derived from the production of purchased electricity.
-Here a company hasn’t actually produced the emissions associated with electricity generation but due to the consumption of electricity to power lights, equipment etc. we can say that the company are indirectly responsible for these emissions.
+Here your company hasn’t actually produced the emissions associated with electricity generation but due to the consumption of electricity to power lights, equipment etc. we can say that your organisation is indirectly responsible for these emissions.

 Finally scope 3 covers all other indirect emissions which are not as a result of the consumption of purchased electricity.
 This includes a wide array of emission sources including waste, consumables, staff commute, supply chain emissions,water use etc.

 Our Recommendation: At a minimum your organisation should capture scope 1 (onsite gas boiler emissions, car / fleet fuel consumption) and scope 2 emissions (electricity usage).